tmspzz/Rome/README.md

 ## The problem

-Suppose you're working a number of frameworks for you iOS project and want to share those with your team.
+Suppose you're working a number of frameworks for your project and want to share those with your team.
 A great way to do so is to use Carthage and have team members point the `Cartfile` to the new framework version (or branch, tag, commit) and run `carthage update`.